 Can I Use A 70-300 Mm Lens For Portraits?

-Well, while this lens can be used for portraits, they are not the best choice for the job.
-Don’t forget that your prime lenses max out at 85 mm, so, you often don’t have to zoom in when taking a portrait.
+While this Lens can be used for portraits, they are not the best choice for the job.
+Don’t forget that your prime lenses max out at 85 mm, so you often don’t have to zoom in when taking a portrait.

 Is the 70-300 Mm Lens Good For Bird Watching?